The Ultimate 3D Printing Terminology Glossary

 F

-FDM (Fused Deposition Modeling) is a popular 3D printing technology that uses thermoplastic material to build objects layer by layer.
+FDM (Fused Deposition Modeling), also known as fused filament fabrication, is a popular 3D printing technology that uses thermoplastic filament to build objects layer by layer.
 This technology is inexpensive and easy to use, making it often used for prototyping.

 An FDM printer in action.